flujoo/learning-deep-learning/README.md

 Turning my learning of deep learning into a textbook.

-Read the book on: https://flujoo.github.io/learning-deep-learning/
+Read the book on <https://flujoo.github.io/learning-deep-learning/>.